Back to news

 Give an AI agent a job that lives on the web, book a flight, pull a report out of a portal, fill in a supplier form, and it hits the same wall a new employee does on day one: it needs a browser, and it needs to know how to drive one.
 That single requirement has turned into a small arms race among open-source projects, and two of them have pulled ahead.

-The first is Browser-use, which drives a full copy of Chromium and has built a large following on GitHub.
-The second is Vercel's agent-browser, backed by the company behind Next.js and the Vercel hosting platform.
+The first is Browser-use (opens in a new tab), which drives a full copy of Chromium and has built a large following on GitHub.
+The second is Vercel's agent-browser (opens in a new tab), backed by the company behind Next.js and the Vercel hosting platform.
 Both let an AI agent see and operate a web page.
 They go about it in very different ways.

 For an Australian business team weighing one against the other, the practical question is simple: where does the browser run, and who has to babysit it?
 The answer shapes your costs, your scaling, and how much infrastructure your team ends up owning.
 Here's how the two compare, and one place where the marketing around them has run ahead of reality.

 A note before we dig in: the original version of this comparison described agent-browser as a lightweight serverless tool that runs on Vercel's edge network.
 That framing turns out to be wrong.
-Per the project's own README, agent-browser is a native Rust command-line tool that launches a full local Chrome through a client-daemon setup, and it explicitly does not run natively on Vercel Edge Functions.
+Per the project's own README (opens in a new tab), agent-browser is a native Rust command-line tool that launches a full local Chrome through a client-daemon setup, and it explicitly does not run natively on Vercel Edge Functions.
 We've corrected the relevant sections below rather than repeat the error.

 Browser-use: The Full-Browser Approach